LunaSare/spring2023-data-science/readings/week3_homework.md

 **Day 1: Intro to the Unix shell**

 * Set up your computer.
 Follow instructions for the Software Carpentry Lesson [The Unix Shell](https://swcarpentry.github.io/shell-novice/setup.html).
+Make sure you downloaded the data set, we will be using it during lecture.
 * Read the episode ["Introducing the Shell"](https://swcarpentry.github.io/shell-novice/01-intro/index.html)
 * Answer the following questions:
   - What is a command shell?